maattss/tdt4240-pattern-exercise/README.md

 The Pong game (task 4) from the first exercise is chosen to implement patterns.

 ## Step 2 - Implementation of the Singleton pattern
 The game introduces two game states, i.e. 'MenuState' and 'PongState'.
 A game will never include more than one menu and hence only one instance of the MenuState.
-Additionally, there will never be multiple 'GameStateManager's.
+Additionally, there is a 'GameStateManager' keeping track of the game state.
+Similar to MenuState there will only be one instance of GameStateManager.
 Therefore both the MenuState and GameStateManager implemented as Singletons.
 In Kotlin the Singleton pattern can easily be implemented by using an [object declaration](https://kotlinlang.org/docs/reference/object-declarations.html#object-declarations).
 This will ensure that the rules for the Singleton pattern si adhered to.

 ## Step 3 - Implementing additional patterns
 My code from the introduction exercise used many of the same principles and techniques as Brent Aureli in his [Flappy Bird-tutorial](https://www.youtube.com/watch?v=rzBVTPaUUDg).
 In this series he utilized the [State pattern](https://en.wikipedia.org/wiki/State_pattern) and to some degree the [Template pattern](https://en.wikipedia.org/wiki/Template_method_pattern).
 Consequently my code from the introduction exercise already had already implemented some of the objectives for this exercise.
 In this exercise my focus has therefore been to extend the use of these patterns (e.g. by creating new templates) and tweak the implementation from the code base from the first exercise.
+The state and template pattern os used in the following way, in the delivered code:
 - **Template pattern**:
-  - State: Both 'MenuState' and 'PongState' are extensions of the state class overriding the abstract methods defined.
+  - State: Both 'MenuState' and 'PongState' are extensions of the abstract 'State' class, overriding its abstract methods and inherting variables.
-  - Sprites: Abstract class for all drawn objects in the game (includes button, paddle and ball)
+  - Sprites: Defined as an abstract class for all drawn objects in the game (includes button, paddle and ball).
+Includes abstract variables shared by these classes, i.e. texture, position and bounds.
+All drawn object (Button, RightPaddle, LeftPaddle and Ball) extends this class.
-  - Paddles: Similarly to buttons, the paddles include a lot of similiar code.
+  - Paddles: The LeftPaddle and the RightPaddle previously inlcuded a lot of similiar code.
 This is now gathered in the abstract class 'Paddle' which is overriden by the concrete implementation of 'LeftPaddle' and 'RightPaddle'.
 - **State pattern**:
   - Game states: In order to keep track of the game the state pattern is used to keep track of where the user are in the game.
-The 'GameStateManager' holds information about which states are active in the game, i.e. 'the user is in the menu'
+The 'GameStateManager' holds information about which states are active in the game, e.g. 'the user is in the menu'

 TODO: Add links concrete files in the section above